Mousera1/Exceptions/README.md

 Types:
 In Java, there are two types of exceptions:
 1. Checked exceptions: These are the exceptions that are checked at compile time.
 Example: IOException, File not found exception
-2. Unchecked exceptions: example: ArrayIndexOutOfBoundsException (This exception is thrown when we attempt to access an array index that is out of bounds.), NullPointerException (This exception is thrown when we attempt to access a null object reference.), ArithmeticException (This exception is thrown when we attempt to divide by zero or perform an invalid arithmetic operation.)
+2. Unchecked exceptions: Example: ArrayIndexOutOfBoundsException (This exception is thrown when we attempt to access an array index that is out of bounds.), NullPointerException (This exception is thrown when we attempt to access a null object reference.), ArithmeticException (This exception is thrown when we attempt to divide by zero or perform an invalid arithmetic operation.)
 Error:
 Errors are typically caused by mistakes in the program’s code or by external factors such as hardware or network issues.
 Example: a)syntax errors- Syntax errors occur when the program’s code violates the rules of the programming language. b)runtime errors- Runtime errors occur when the program tries to execute an invalid operation or encounters an unexpected situation, c)logical errors - Logical errors occur when the program produces incorrect results due to a flaw in the program’s design or implementation.

 3. What is the difference between checked Exception and unchecked Exception?
 Checked Exceptions
 •	They occur at compile time.